ziapeltagames/six-winters/docs/RULES.md

 * Does Hidden Outpost need a "stationary" tag?
    * Certain obstacles probably wouldn't move around, even for activation reasons
    * Could also change the theme to have it make sense for moving around
-* Add location, obstacle, or character effects for burning obstacles in discard piles
+* Add location, obstacle, or character effects for burning obstacles in discard piles?
    * Instead of auto-burning obstacle cards
+   * Seems fiddly though, for probably not much benefit
 * Possible combos on left side of character cards
    * 3 4 5 --> 5 dice
       * Or some sort of straight to big combo or some effect could be fun
    * 3 3 3 --> 1 2 3
       * Set to straight combos could be useful on +1/-1 sorts of progress cards
-* Customizable character abilities
-   * Write in resources you can create or trade into?
-   * Move to the location where XYZ is located
-   * Write in some sort of location type where character can benefit
 * Wondering if the complexity of skill types for locations (for create asset and trade) is worth it
    * Maybe more fiddly than it's worth for the tactical interest
+   * How different is the game if characters can just grab as many resources as they want (given action dice)?
 * Random threat increase amount, based on highest difficulty of obstacle in set?
 * Should players be able to choose which location to burn?
    * How many locations per region to draw?
+* Should Thea get "exploding 5s" and Menas get the flip a die?
+   * Exploding dice are subtly better for progress cards?